 As for the Jeep: it only donated the body, so nothing from it carries over to the performance of the car.

 Where can you use this monster car?

 I doubt anyone thinks you can drive this beast on the road.
-Even if it is somehow legal to do that (I have not checked that), I would call it a comfort ride.
+Even if it is somehow legal to do that (I have not checked that), I would call it a comfortable ride.
 Neither would the builders!

-According to them it is nothing short of a track toy.
+According to them, it is nothing short of a track toy.
 Undoubtedly, many enthusiasts would like to take it for a spin.
 Even if I do not fancy the looks all that much, sheer curiosity has me wondering what the feeling would be in such a car.

 On top of that, this example of human ingenuity makes for a wonderful collection piece.
-And I am not the only one to thing that, as it has already been sold.
+And I am not the only one to think that, as it has already been sold.
 Which makes me wonder…

 How do you feel about a mashup vehicle?

 What do you think when you look at this Jeep Corvette CJ-Z06 mashup?
 At first glance, it does not strike me as that appealing.
 However, I think it grows on you.
 You are not going to use it for any fashion pageants, of course, but it can be a cool addition to an existing collection.